SkyTrak+ Review: Is it the Best At Home Golf Simulator?

 Each device has a little bit of a different deal with E6 though, so when you see this offered, it’s not always apples to apples.

-For instance, the new SwingCaddie SC4 only comes with one course.
+For instance, the SwingCaddie SC4 only comes with one course.

 The SkyTrak is a little bit different than all of them, however.

 So SkyTrak is the only one of these that forces you to pay a subscription in order to use it.
-As mentioned, it’s $249 a year for the “Play and Improve” package.
+As mentioned, it’s $120 a year for the e6 Course access, but you also have to have the $130/year Game Improvement package as well.

 The good news, and something that sets the SkyTrak+ apart is that with a subscription, you’re getting not just mobile iOS access to E6 Connect, you’re also getting the PC version.